-2.24.1.3 ENVIRONMENTAL SETTING
+2.24.2 Environmental Setting

 The project area is rural and semi-rural south of Sunol Boulevard and suburban north of Sunol Boulevard.
+I-680 serves as a major commute corridor for Contra Costa, Alameda and Santa Clara counties.
 Plan Bay Area 2050, the region's RTP/SCS, guides transportation and housing development in the project area, and the City of Pleasanton and Alameda County have climate action plans that address GHGs in the project area.